Skip to content

 Why no WebSockets?

-The testnet uses SSE for the one stream that needs it (chat) because SSE is half the complexity of WebSockets, works through every CDN without special config, has auto-reconnect built into browsers, and fits a one-way push perfectly.
+The testnet uses SSE for the one stream that requires it (chat).
+SSE has half the complexity of WebSockets, works through every CDN without special configuration, has auto-reconnect built into browsers, and fits a one-way push pattern.

 Feature Status